egap/theory_and_practice_of_field_experiments/README.md

 We would love for anyone to improve this work.
 Please feel free to post ideas in the [Github Issues](https://github.com/egap/theory_and_practice_of_field_experiments/issues).
 Also feel free to [Fork](https://guides.github.com/activities/forking/) and modify and make a pull request.
 If you have a message to send, the best way is to use the [Issues](https://github.com/egap/theory_and_practice_of_field_experiments/issues).
 You can also send an email to <admin@egap.org>.

+Changes to this repository are governed by the [governance model](GOVERNANCE.md): briefly, it the model requires unanimous consensus among the named authors to accept changes.

 If you want to work on the slides, you should go to [the Learning Days Resources repository](https://github.com/egap/learningdays-resources/).

 ## Tools